RelationalAI CLI

 command loads a Rel model in a given database.

-It takes as input the database, the filename where to read the model from, and a name for the model.
+It takes as input the database, the engine, the model name, and the filename from which the model is read.

 For example, consider the following simple Rel model, stored in a file named hello.rel: